premierutility/fulcrum-fusion/README.md

 #### Use

-Go into Fulcrum and add `localhost:9292` as the URL.
+Go into your local Fulcrum app and add `localhost:9292` as the URL.

 See it in Action
 -------------------